drewvolz/yagd/README.md

 # query a single repo, filtered by a set of authors
 $ python3 -m yagd --repos <path> --authors <user1> <user2>

+# query from a list of authors from the github api
+# note: the team member names are fetched for you.
+TODO: document this for CLI.
+Config supports it.

 # unfilter requests you have previously reviewed
 $ python3 -m yagd -repos <path> --reviewed